jannis-t69/quickWP/readme.md

 ## Cleanup and reinstall

+By default the script resets the installation and spins up the container in detached mode.
-If you want to remove the current WordPress installation and reinstall it you can run:
+If you don't want to remove the current WordPress installation and reinstall it you can run:
-`./instantwp clean`
+`./instantwp noreset`

-## Good to know

-- This tool IS NOT SUITABLE for production use
-- If you want to reinstall WordPress just manually empty public or mysql-data -folder.

-## Author

-Jaakko Alajoki
-twitter.com/mrjaamo

-## License

-GPLv2